eliasbuchwald/-reddit/OAuth2.md

 * https://ssl.reddit.com - for authorization and access_token fetching
 * https://oauth.reddit.com - for API calls with an access token

+# Authorization Parameters

+In addition to the standard authorization parameters (response_type, client, redirect_uri), you may specify these additional parameters that may be important to the development and usage of your application:

+* <u>scope</u> - In order to use oauth approved calls on [this page](http://www.reddit.com/dev/api/oauth), you must specify the scope from which the call originates from.
+For example, if you wish to use the '/api/v1/me' call, you must specify the **identity** scope.
+If you wish to use '/api/approve' and '/api/remove', specify the **modposts** scope.
+If you need to use more than one scope, they should be specified in a comma delimited manner.
+* <u>state</u> - You can specify pre-authorization that upon authorization a state parameter is returned.
+For example your token is returned with redirecturl.com/examplepage.php?code=XXXXXX, you can specify state as authorizationSuccessful and it will be present as redirecturl.com/examplepage.php?code=XXXXX&state=authorizationSuccessful.
+* <u>duration</u> - Duration is useful if you require a permanent token.
+By default if duration is not specified, _temporary_ will be chosen.
+The alternative is to specify _permanent_ and a permanent token will be issued.
+The user will also be aware you are requesting permanent access.
+Learn more about refreshing that token [here](http://www.reddit.com/r/changelog/comments/11jab9/reddit_change_permanent_oauth_grants_using/).

 # Examples

 Here is example code on using OAuth in various languages: